DashieTM/pycol/documentation.typ

 #subsection("Multi Obstacles")
 At first, we only had one single food on the map, this was to simply train the model to chase after it.\
 Later on, we decided to also introduce poison for the AI to avoid, and further to increase the amount of both types.\
-This meant once again, that the input states for our AI had to increase, as suddenly the amount of possible paths to both positive and negative rewards increased drastically.
+This meant, once again, that the input states for our AI had to increase, as suddenly the amount of possible paths to both positive and negative rewards increased drastically.

 #subsection("Input Mapping")
 The input mapping is done with a simple integer, this means that we have the value 0 to 3.\
 0 is up, 1 is right, 2 is down, and 3 is left.
 (CSS style)\
-For the random part we simply use the rand functionality from python, and on the Linear_QNet side, we can use the max function to receive the highest match. (each direction has 1 neuron -> we receive the 1 neuron that had the highest value)
+For the random part, we simply use the rand functionality from python, and on the Linear_QNet side, we can use the max function to receive the highest match. (each direction has 1 neuron -> we receive the 1 neuron that had the highest value)
 ```python
 current_state = torch.tensor(state, dtype=torch.float) # transform our state to a tensor
 prediction = self.model.forward(current_state) # use the tensor as the input for our model